Architect: Walter Gropius |

 Architectural style: Modernism, International Style, Bauhaus |

-The Gropius House is the structure designed by Walter Gropius, one of the founding architects of the Bauhaus, for his family in New England, Massachusetts.
-The building, which was completed in 1938, is nowadays used to exhibit some important works from the Bauhaus school.
+Gropius House is the structure designed by Walter Gropius for his family in New England, Massachusetts.
+The building, completed in 1938, is nowadays used to exhibit some important works from the Bauhaus school.

-The fact that the architect Walter Gropius went to America because of the Nazi regime and continued his architectural practice there played an active role in the transfer of the architectural knowledge of Bauhaus and Germany to the new continent.
-For this reason, the house takes an extremely important place in the history of modern architecture as one of the symbolic examples for the International Style in America.
+The fact that the architect Walter Gropius went to America because of the Nazi regime and continued his architectural practice there played an active role in the transfer of the architectural knowledge of Bauhaus and Germany to a new continent.
+For this reason, the house takes an extremely important place in the history of modern architecture as one of the symbolic examples of the International Style in America.

-Architecture Analysis of Gropius House
+Architectural Analysis of Gropius House

-Architect Walter Gropius, one of the founders of Bauhaus and the first director of the school, preferred many architectural approaches required by the International Style in the building.
-The architect, inspired by the local architectural features of New England, has created a work that both establishes strong relations with its context and publishes the new architectural language of modernism as a manifesto, so to speak.
+The architect, inspired by the local architectural traditions of New England, has created a work that establishes strong relations with its context.
+Furthermore, this famous modern house publishes the new architectural language of modernism as a manifesto, so to speak.

-This simple but well-designed building was painted white, the color most frequently used by modernist architects.
 The sharp lines of the house and the ribbon windows used on the facades are reminiscent of Le Corbusier’s Villa Savoye.
 The interior of Gropius House, which is dominated by light colors, has a very bright atmosphere with the contribution of these ribbon windows.

-The open plan setup, which has also become a fashion for modern architecture, was also used in the interior design of the Gropius House.
-Additionally, wooden framings forms the carrier system of the building, which also has a terrace roof.
 Thanks to these modernist design principles, it must be said that the Gropius House is an exemplary building for Le Corbusier’s 5 Points of Architecture.

 Related Post